byjg/php-swagger-test/README.md

 # OpenAPI 3 Support

-Basic OpenAPI 3 Support has been added.
+OpenAPI 3 Support has been added.
 This means that a Swagger specification that has been migrated to OpenAPI 3 should work here.
 The new OpenAPI 3 features, like callbacks and links, were not implemented.
 Previous specification versions are still supported.

 # Using it as Functional Test cases